HIStory: Past, Present and Future, Book I: Content

 "Money" was interpreted as being directed at Evan Chandler, the father of the boy who accused Jackson of child sexual abuse.
 The lyrics of "Childhood" pertain to Jackson's childhood.
 Similar to "Scream", the lyrics to "They Don't Care About Us" pertain to injustice, as well as racism.
 In "This Time Around", Jackson asserts himself as having been "falsely accused".
 The song includes a guest rap by the Notorious B.I.G. (a.k.a.
 Biggie Smalls).
 "Earth Song" was described as a "slow blues-operatic", and its lyrics pertain to environmental concerns.
 On HIStory, Jackson covered Charlie Chaplin's "Smile" and the Beatles' "Come Together".

-"2 Bad" was influenced by hip-hop, with a sample of Run–D.M.C.'s "King of Rock" and another guest rap verse by Shaquille O'Neal.
+"2 Bad" was influenced by hip-hop, with a sample of Run-DMC's "King of Rock" and another guest rap verse by Shaquille O'Neal.
 The similarity in lyrics and name have led to some seeing it as a spiritual successor to Jackson's 1987 track, "Bad".
 "Stranger in Moscow" is a pop ballad that is interspersed with sounds of rain, in which Jackson references a "swift and sudden fall from grace".
 "Tabloid Junkie" is a hard funk song with lyrics instructing listeners to not believe everything they read in the media and tabloids.
 The album's title track, "HIStory" contained multiple samples, including Martin Luther King Jr.'s "I Have a Dream" speech.
 "HIStory" was not released as a single from HIStory, but a remix of the song was included on Blood on the Dance Floor: HIStory in the Mix and released as a single in 1997.

 As an introduction for "Little Susie", Jackson used his own variation of "Pie Jesu" from Maurice Duruflé's Requiem.
 The song's accompanying album artwork resembles the painting "Beautiful Victim" by Gottfried Helnwein, which may have inspired the song.
 Jackson admired Helnwein's work and had purchased some of his paintings.
 Helnwein later painted a portrait of Jackson.